ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

    With reference to the scope format specified in {{scope-format}}, the AS builds the value of the 'scope' claim to include in the Access Token as follows.

-   1. The AS initializes two empty sets of scope entries, namely S1, S2 and S3.
+   1. The AS initializes three empty sets of scope entries, namely S1, S2 and S3.

    2. For each scope entry E in the 'scope' parameter of the Authorization Request, the AS performs the following actions.